imgen/DacpacDeployUtility/README.md

 # DacpacDeployUtility
 A command line utility to replace `SqlPackage.exe` for publishing .dacpac file to database.
-Also some other database tools, such as
+Also some other database tools for `Microsoft SQL Server`, such as

 ## BacpacImportUtility
 A command line utility to import `.bacpac` files into a database